Dr. K. Mark Hilliard

 Rehanna Mae Grant

 Rehanna Mae Grant is a fashion designer and artist from Greenbrier, Tennessee.
 While a student at O’More College of Design in Franklin, Tennessee, her junior line was selected to be photographed by the O’More Research Academy, of which she became a member.
 During her membership, she was specifically chosen to work on a fashion line called Jack and Lola.
 She graduated in 2014 with her BFA.
-Her illustrations are published in Join Me for Afternoon Tea, ABCs of Etiquette for Young People, and Live the Blessing, the latter book featuring her art on the front cover; she is currently working on a piece for her fourth collaboration with Hilliard Press.
-You can purchase her work at www.etsy.com/shop/rehannamaedesigns
+Her illustrations are published in Join Me for Afternoon Tea, ABCs of Etiquette for Young People, and Live the Blessing, and Stories of Enchantment.
+She currently teaches fashion illustration at Belmont University.

 Emily Mae Bergeron